finnmayhew/The-Revelation-Mission/NPCs/Laminites/Habib.md

 He's a ship mechanic.

 He's a bit of a grumpy man, but does love Aicha, including her antics.

-He speaks a bit lower than I do, and doesn't say much.
+Speaks a bit lower than I do, and doesn't say much.